abhi1998goyal/ELL-884-NLP/README.md

  Ass2 is RNN ffrom scratch to predict stock attributes.

- Ass3 is Classification using encoder models using BIOBERT, DISTILLBERT , ROBERTA.
+ Ass3 is Classification using encoder models using BIOBERT, DISTILLBERT , Longformer.

  Ass4 is Hate Meme Detection project.